ignaciomarquezalbes/coding-portfolio/math-projects/ode-numerical-methods/euler-explicit/README.md

 - euler_explicit.m — Core implementation of the Explicit Euler algorithm.
 - rhs_function.m — Defines the right-hand side function *f(x, y)* of the problem.
 - solution.m — (Optional) Exact solution *y(x)*, used for error estimation.
-- problem_data.m — Specifies parameters such as step size, initial conditions, and interval.
+- problem_data.m — Specifies parameters such as step size, number of steps and initial conditions.
 - write_head.m — Displays a header for formatted output.
 - write_step.m — Prints values at each integration step.